 Smith and Daugherty were members of the Ohio Gang, and they actually were both from Ohio.
 While Daugherty served as attorney general, Smith held no formal position in the federal government.
 He simply served as an unofficial assistant to Daugherty.
 Smith lived with Daugherty at the Wardman Park Hotel in Washington, DC, and it was rumored, at the time, that the two men were engaged in a homosexual relationship.
 Smith was single, while Daugherty was married.

 As rumors spread about corrupt officials in Harding's administration, eventually Attorney General Daugherty launched various investigations.
 Critics, especially in the United States Congress, claimed that Daugherty did not vigorously pursue the investigations.
 Eventually, it was suggested that Daugherty was also working with bootleggers.
 Bootlegging was a direct violation of the Eighteenth Amendment to the United States Constitution.
 This amendment established Prohibition in the United States.
 Smith also was supposedly involved in Daugherty's illegal activities.
-Rather than face legal charges and a possible prison sentence, Smith committed suicide.
+Rather than face legal charges and a possible prison sentence, Smith took his own life.
 Daugherty claimed that Smith's suicide resulted from poor health, including an appendicitis and diabetes, but most contemporaries linked Smith's death to his legal troubles.

 Smith's actions, along with those of several other of Harding's cabinet officials, caused a great deal of distrust of government officials among the American people and also solidified Harding's reputation as a poor president.